What's My Approach to Therapy?

 How Psychotherapy Can Help

-Trust me, I've wondered how psychotherapy can help for myself.
+Trust me, I've wondered how therapy can help for myself.
 I am stubborn in thinking that I can do it all on my own.
 I can just read all the books and listen to all the podcasts I need to and I'll figure it out, right?
 It took me a while to get a therapist for myself because I am one and I know a lot about therapy and coping strategies!

 What I've found helpful is having someone outside of my own mind who can offer feedback from an unbiased place.
 It is so hard to make changes in your mind when you're always in your mind!
 I also believe we can learn from everyone we meet.
 Meeting with my own therapist, I've been able to gain perspective and recognize my personal strengths and weaknesses.
 As my own worst critic, I've also been able view myself much more fairly and develop self-compassion as I've been able to understand myself a little more through someone else's eyes.
 It is also a confidential and dedicated space just for YOU to be seen, heard, and understood.